Stony-Brook-University/unity/README.md

 unity
 =====
-This is a theme for Stony Brook University; See it in action at http://it.stonybrook.edu
+This was our original attempt at providing a Front End Framework for Stony Brook University IT Web Projects.
+This project has been replaced by Unity Lab, a Pattern Lab based approach for organizing our style components and prototypes.
+This repository will be kept around for posterity.

 Vagrantfile